wrorcbc-oss/WRO2025_RCBC/README.md

 ## 🌐 **GitHub Utilization & Development** <a id="github-utilization--development"></a>

-GitHub served as the backbone of our project management, version control, and public documentation.
-To maintain a clean and professional repository, we adopted a milestone-driven workflow: developing locally and committing updates only upon completing major engineering objectives (e.g., chassis finalization, sensor integration, or core algorithm deployment), ensuring a streamlined and readable history for the community.
+GitHub served as the central platform for project management, version control, and public documentation.
+To ensure a well-organized and professional repository, we followed a milestone-based development workflow.
+Development and testing were conducted locally, with updates committed and documented after the completion of major engineering milestones, such as chassis finalization, sensor integration, and deployment of the core algorithms.
+This approach maintained a clear, structured, and easily traceable project history for both the development team and the wider community.

 ### **Development Workflow Strategy**

 **Structured Development Approach**:
-- **Local Development Environment**: Intensive development on local machines with feature branches
+- **Local Development Environment**: Focused development work carried out on local machines using feature branches
-- **Milestone-Based Committing**: Strategic commits representing significant technical achievements
+- **Milestone-Based Committing**: Deliberate commits made at key points marking meaningful technical progress
-- **Quality Assurance**: Thorough testing and documentation before public repository updates
+- **Quality Assurance**: Careful testing and documentation completed before pushing updates to the public repository
-- **Clean Public History**: Professional repository showcasing polished development progression
+- **Clean Public History**: A well-organized repository that reflects a polished and professional development journey

-**File Sharing and Public Updates**: o ensure our work is highly accessible and easy to replicate, all project assets—including CAD files (models/), electrical schematics (schemes/), and source code (src/)—are shared publicly at every major milestone.
-Before publishing, we meticulously organize and refine our code, data, and documentation to present a clean, structured repository that is easy to navigate.
-For complete transparency and version control, the exact date and time of the latest updates are prominently recorded within our README files.
+**File Sharing and Public Updates**: To keep our work accessible and easy for others to reproduce, all project assets — including CAD files (`models/`), electrical schematics (`schemes/`), and source code (`src/`) — are published publicly at every major milestone.
+Prior to each release, we carefully organize and clean up our code, data, and documentation to maintain a structured, easy-to-navigate repository.
+To support full transparency and proper version tracking, the exact date and time of each update is clearly noted in our README files.

 ### **Commit History & Project Evolution**

-Our development timeline from july to september 2025 demonstrates consistent progress and systematic engineering:
+Our development timeline from June  to september 2026 demonstrates consistent progress and systematic engineering:

 **Key Development Milestones**:
 - **July 2026**: Core mechanical design and electronic system implementation